 It might seem counterintuitive, but simplifying it can help businesses look after the bottom line while ensuring the customer feels there is great choice on a smaller menu.
 And it's equally rewarding for those doing the actual cooking.
-"Having a smaller menu gives chefs more freedom to explore their creativity without having to compromise on quality or consistency," says Audrey Crone, Executive Chef of UFS Ireland.
+"Having a smaller nd menu gives chefs more freedom to explore their creativity without having to compromise on quality or consistency," says Audrey Crone, Executive Chef of UFS Ireland.

-menu can also lead to cost savings and a more sustainable operation.
+Embracing the concept of a smaller menu can also lead to cost savings and a more sustainable operation.
 Audrey explains: "If you have a carefully curated, condensed menu, it makes it easier to manage inventory and minimize the amount of perishable items that go to waste."